 There shall not be a blank proxy given to anybody for the purpose of using it in whatever way the proxy holder sees fit.

 Voting and Proxy forms shall be mailed to all voting ATA members with the written General Assembly announcement (email acceptable).
-All voting forms and written proxies, signed by the member giving the proxy, must be received and validated by the ATA Board of Directors prior to the convening of the General Assembly as per the specified time table.
-The only exception to this shall be for the case of a family member, who is eligible to vote, delivers the ballot and proxy of another family member to the General Assembly.
+All voting forms and written proxies, signed by the member giving the proxy, must be received and validated by the ATA Board of Directors prior to the convening of the General Assembly as per the specified timetable.
+The only exception to this shall be for the case of a family member, who is eligible to vote, who delivers the ballot and proxy of another family member to the General Assembly.